 Indoor air quality is one of the most integral components of wellness.
 Since we spend the majority of our time indoors, we need to be sure that we are breathing healthy air in our home, workplace, and school.
 Now more than ever, clean air is essential.

-Despite its significance, many facets of indoor air quality don’t receive the attention they deserve, and some indoor air pollutants can seem quite inscrutable.
+Despite their significance, many facets of indoor air quality don’t receive the attention they deserve, and some indoor air pollutants can seem quite inscrutable.
 One group of air pollutants we receive many questions about are VOCs, or volatile organic compounds.
-The sheer diversity within this group of indoor pollutants can be daunting, so we decided to tackle these trick pollutants in this article.
+The sheer diversity within this group of indoor pollutants can be daunting, so we decided to tackle these tricky pollutants in this article.